peterdokim/cse15l-lab-reports/lab-report-4-week-8.md

 ## In this assignment, we will learn further about how testing and debugging works with VSCODE

-### 1. Link to my markdown-parse repository: https://github.com/stopdatkimmy/markdown-parse
+### 1. Link to my markdown-parse repository: [My repository](https://github.com/stopdatkimmy/markdown-parse)

-### 2. Link to other group's markdownparse repository: https://github.com/TheZenMasterz/markdown-parse
+### 2. Link to other group's markdownparse repository: [other group repository](https://github.com/TheZenMasterz/markdown-parse)

 #### Snippet 1.
 VS code preview